 Going to a dealership and negotiating with a salesman may fill you with dread.
 But it doesn’t have to, according to Angie Anderson of Credit Union Lending Systems.
-Angie recently gave a seminar at West Community Credit Union preparing potential buyers on the art of negotiation.
-These were some of her tips:
+Angie regularly gives Car Buying Seminars for the credit union to prepare potential buyers on the art of negotiation.
+Some of her highly sought recommendations include:

 The key to any big purchase is preparation.
 Even before stepping into a dealership, do your homework.
 The Internet has made it easier than ever to find out the dealer’s cost for each vehicle and its options.
 Set a target price and start comparing rates.
 If you plan to trade in your current vehicle, find out its value in the NADA Guides or Kelly Blue Book.

 It is important to consider the purpose of most of your driving.
 Is it commuting?
 Hauling kids?
 Weekends?
 Vacations?
 Finding out how different vehicles were rated in different categories from sites like consumer reports.
 They will help you distinguish hype from fact.

 It is easy to get caught up in the excitement of the entire car buying process, but it is recommended that you thoroughly review the entire vehicle as closely as possible before making any commitments.
 Everything you discover can be used in your negotiations.
 Here are things to look for:

 - Check the exterior and the paint for dents and scratches.

 - Check the alignment, shock absorbers, tires, frame, windshield, windows.

 - Check for rust – everywhere, especially tire wells.

 - Check the interior including the seats, pedals, backseat, and trunk.

 - Make sure all the buttons work: the air conditioner, the electric seats — anything that you push, pull, turn, or lever.